Spirit Catches And You Fall Down

 • Q: Is "the spirit catches you and you fall down" a real medical condition?

 • A: No, it's not a specific medical diagnosis.
-However, the symptoms it describes can be caused by various medical conditions, such as seizures, syncope, or cardiac arrhythmias.
+Still, the symptoms it describes can be caused by various medical conditions, such as seizures, syncope, or cardiac arrhythmias.

 • Q: Is it okay to rely solely on spiritual explanations for these symptoms?